dmolesUC/cos/README.md

 - Unicode script support (--unicode-scripts)
 - Unicode properties support (--unicode-properties)
 - Unicode emoji support (--unicode-emoji)
+        - invalid Unicode key support (--unicode-invalid)

-If --unicode is specified, all of these are run.
+If `--unicode` is specified, all of these are run.

 Note that there is considerable overlap between the characters in the category support, script support, and properties support tests.

+Note also that the `--unicode-invalid` test depends somewhat on the exact mechanisms used to generate key strings from bytes, and results with your own client code may differ.

 In addition to the global flags listed above, the `keys` command supports the following: